Bachelor of Science

 - Lecturers hold national and international teaching awards

-- $212 million investment in state-of-the-art UC Science facilities in the next five years
+- $212 million investment in state-of-the-art UC Science facilities in the next three years

 Bachelor's degrees require University Entrance to gain admission to UC.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.

 You are also required to meet UC’s English language requirements.

 Qualification structure and duration

 The Bachelor of Science requires a total of 360 points:

 - a minimum of 255 points of Science courses

 - the remaining 105 points can be from either Science courses or courses from other degrees.